STAFF PRIVACY NOTICE

 - Provide administration for the staff mentoring scheme (operated by SUMAC)

-- Enable staff to undertake their roles in teaching, research and administration;
+- Enable staff to undertake their roles in teaching, research and administration including the booking of travel;

 - Publish the online and print staff directories of basic contact details (publicly available);